kingdonb/link-checker-gpt/README.md

 The bot might also comment on your PR.
 It's trying to get you to reduce the report noise.
 If you do what it says, then this ugly report will go away! ✅

+TODO: We will fix this by minimizing the UI.

 ### Broken feature: Sitemap Caching

 There is a cache, so if you have run the script before the "Visiting links"